If you eat well and exercise regularly, but don’t get at least seven hours of sleep every night, you may be undermining all of your other efforts.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 And we’re not being dramatic!
-Sleep disorders expert Harneet Walia, MD, says sleep is crucial for our health — and many of us are lacking when it comes to it.
+Sleep is crucial for our health — and many of us are lacking when it comes to it.

-“First and foremost we need to make sleep a priority,” says Dr. Walia.
+“First and foremost we need to make sleep a priority,” says sleep expert Michelle Drerup, PsyD, DBSM.
 “We always recommend a good diet and exercise to everyone, but along the same lines we recommend proper sleep as well.”

 Everyone feels better after a good night’s rest.
 But now, thanks to a report from the National Sleep Foundation, you can aim for a targeted sleep number tailored to your age.

-The foundation based its report on two years of research and breaks it down into nine age-specific categories, with a slight range that allows for individual preference:
+The foundation based its report on two years of research and breaks it down into nine age-specific categories, with a slight range that allows for individual preferences:

-Dr. Walia says there’s evidence that genetic, behavioral and environmental factors help determine how much sleep an individual needs for their best health and daily performance.
+Doctors have also found evidence that genetic, behavioral and environmental factors help determine how much sleep you need for your best health and daily performance.

-But a minimum of seven hours of sleep is a step in the right direction to improve your health, she says.
+But a minimum of seven hours of sleep is a step in the right direction to improve your health, Dr. Drerup advises.

-Your doctor urges you to get enough sleep for good reason, Dr. Walia says.
+Your doctor urges you to get enough sleep for good reason, Dr. Drerup says.
 Shorting yourself on shut-eye has a negative impact on your health in many ways:

 Short-term problems can include:

-If you continue to operate without enough sleep, you may see more long-term and serious health problems.
+If you continue operating without enough sleep, you may see more long-term and serious health problems.
 Some of the most serious potential problems associated with chronic sleep deprivation are high blood pressure, diabetes, heart attack, heart failure or stroke.
-Other potential problems include obesity, depression, impairment in immunity and lower sex drive.
+Other potential problems include obesity, depression, reduced immune system function and lower sex drive.

-If you’re experiencing mild, occasional problems with sleep, try these simple strategies from sleep expert Michelle Drerup, PsyD, DBSM.
+If you’re experiencing mild, occasional problems with sleep, try these simple strategies from Dr. Drerup.